nondescryptid/opendoc-state-court-judgments/2019_SGDC_113/report.md

 (vi)      _PP v Koh Seah Wee & Lim Chai Meng_ – Koh was sentenced to a total of 22 years’ imprisonment and Lim was sentenced to a total of 15 years’ imprisonment.

 32     I agreed that the cases cited by the Prosecution were relevant.
-However, as I have noted in _PP v Ang Kiam Hau Steven_ (unreported, DAC 912271-2017 & ors), they were not on all fours with the present case[\[note: 22\]](#Ftn_22).
+However, as I have noted in _PP v Ang Kiam Hau Steven_ (unreported, DAC 912271-2017 & ors), they were not on all fours with the present case[^22].
 In the cases cited by the Prosecution, the deception of the offenders had resulted in actual losses to the government.
 This was quite apart from whether the government had actually suffered real losses after restitution being made by the offenders.
 In Ang’s case, the Prosecution had similarly proceeded against him on 30 charges.
 All the charges involved an amount of $2,150, except for one which was for an amount of $3,508.
 He was sentenced to a total of 30 months’ imprisonment – six months’ imprisonment on each of the cheating charges, with the sentences in five of the charges ordered to run consecutively.

 #### (ii)   Sentencing precedents for forgery cases involving public institutions

-33     In relation to the forgery charges, the Prosecution cited three cases and submitted that even where there was no financial benefit to the offenders, “offences of forgery for the purpose of cheating involving public agencies will always be treated seriously and met with stiff sentences”[\[note: 23\]](#Ftn_23):
+33     In relation to the forgery charges, the Prosecution cited three cases and submitted that even where there was no financial benefit to the offenders, “offences of forgery for the purpose of cheating involving public agencies will always be treated seriously and met with stiff sentences”[^23]:

 _Lim Ek Kian v PP_